rachel7077/final_project.gh/README.md

 saying wether you won or lost, and then, a leaderboard will appear with the top 3 highest scorers.

+If you press cancel on the choose a type of question screen, the game will prompt you to try again.
+Cancel only exits out of the game if it is pressed while on a multiple choice or true or false question.

 ## Markdown

 This README file supports Markdown syntax and so I can create